JoaoAssalim/Weapons-and-Knives-Detector-with-YOLOv8/README.md

 - **Integration with IP Cameras:** The system is designed for easy integration with IP cameras, allowing for real-time surveillance and immediate notifications.

-## Repository Structure

-- **/yolov8:** Contains the project source code, including YOLOv8-specific implementations and related modules.

-- **/models:** Directory that stores the model in onnx

-- **/ui:** Directory that stores UI classes

 ## Dataset